averbraeck/gamedata-common/docs/role_dashboard.md

 ## <a name="view"></a>Dashboard `view` role

 A `dashboard` viewer is given read access to a **single dashboard**.
 No changes to any element can be made, though.
 Dashboard viewers do not have access to other users or roles, nor to sessions or game play data.
-When an `dashboard_role` with **view** rights has been defined for a `user`, the user has the following access to the database tables:
+When a `dashboard_role` with **view** rights has been defined for a `user`, the user has the following access to the database tables:

 | Table | Access | Explanation |
 | ----- | ------ | ----------- |